moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-28/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-28: Combining multiple patterns with a match
+<span class="caption">Llistat 18-28: Combining multiple patterns with a match
 guard</span>

 The match condition states that the arm only matches if the value of `x` is